phantomics/april/README.md

 For Lisp developers who interact with the language through Vim, a plugin called "vim-apl" allows one to input APL characters.
 You can get it [from this git repository](https://gitlab.com/n9n/vim-apl).
 Using a Vim plugin manager called [Vundle](https://github.com/VundleVim/Vundle.vim) it is easy to add this plugin by adding the single line `Plugin 'https://gitlab.com/n9n/vim-apl'` to your .vimrc and following the Vundle instructions.
 With vim-apl installed, while editing an .apl file you can enter the iota character `⍳` by typing `` `i `` (backtick and i), enter the rho character `⍴` by typing `` `r``, and so on.

-## Enabling APL Input in GNU/Linux
+## Enabling APL Input Universally in GNU/Linux

 For GNU/Linux users who'd like use APL characters outside of a customized editor, refer to [this page](https://aplwiki.com/wiki/Typing_glyphs_on_Linux) on the APL Wiki.
 After following the instructions there you'll be able to use your keyboard's right Alt key as a modifier to enter APL characters.
 For instance, you enter can the iota character `⍳` by pressing the `right Alt + i`, the rho character `⍴` by pressing the `right Alt + r` and so on.